LogoLogo

 Payoff & Positions

-When initializing a market, the market operator will select a payoff function.
-A payoff function describes the logic the smart contracts should use to divide the money between the two sides of the market: long & short, when the market settles.
+When a market is initialized, the Market Operator selects a specific payoff function.
+This function defines the precise logic the smart contracts use to distribute funds between the long and short sides of the market upon settlement.

 Example Payoff Functions